polonez-byte-112/Querto/README.md

 ## 🧭 What's next

 * Menu with kind of food to order (done)
 * Floating shopping button with animations and extra options
 * Connection with database online (by Firebase)
 * Login or Create an User by Google Account
+* Ordering fragments etc
+* User profile etc
+* Better UI

 <br /><br/>
 ## 📷 Screenshots